flash62au/EngineDriver_Home/docs/operation/operation.rst

     :scale: 30 %
     :align: right

-* Use Android's Network - Wifi settings to connect to the same network as your |wts|
+* Use Android's Network - Wifi settings to connect to the same network as your |WTS|
 * With some exceptions, your device's IP Address should be similar to the server's IP address (the first three blocks of numbers will be identical)

   * For your Android device / phone, you can see its address in the |EDs| 'About Screen' (:menuselection:`Menu --> About`), at the top of the screen